inboxstartup/docs/finance/index.md

 # Finance

-Startups that are looking to be venture-funded are usually not advised to Crowdfund, and if possible avoid `Startup Studio` which are asking for outsized equity for their services.
+Startups that are looking to be venture-funded are usually not advised to Crowdfund, and if possible avoid `Startup Studios` which are asking for outsized equity for their services.
 The idea is to conserve your equity and avoid liquidation, especially at early stage.

 - [Capchase](https://www.capchase.com) is a growth partner for ambitious, fast-growing SaaS companies.
 - [Casual](https://causal.app) The business planning platform for finance and beyond.
 They have a free Startup plan which is enough for most typical early Startups.